 In the males the opening is small, oval, and recessed while in the female the opening is circular in shape and appears slightly raised.
 The differences are most apparent the closer the fish are to breeding.

 As soon as you can distinguish male and female, separate them to avoid an unplanned goldfish spawning.

-You should now have your selected parents separated male from female, feeding them heavily with live foods and high quality dry food.
+You should now have your selected parents separated male from female, feeding them heavily with live foods and high quality gel or dry food.

 It will pay not to have plants or similar objects in the aquarium or pond that the females are in as they may stimulate the female to drop her eggs prematurely, especially if she is very close to laying.

 My suggestion is to remove the males from the females, leaving the females undisturbed.
 Moving the females to a new environment with fresh clean water is a sure fired way of stimulating goldfish spawning activity, (which you don’t want just yet).

 You are now ready to start preparing the equipment you are going to use to collect the eggs and hatch the fry.
 Go to the page on How To Breed Goldfish to learn the final steps to have a successful goldfish spawning.